90sCraig/Twitch-ChatGPT/README.md

 # Twitch-ChatGPT bot using Streamer.bot (0.2.0)
 Twitch-ChatGPT is a customizable Twitch bot powered by ChatGPT and integrated with Streamer.bot, designed to bring an intellegent chat bot to your Twitch streams with dynamic and personalized responses.

+Twitch-ChatGPT enhances your stream by providing a layer of interaction and spontaneity that canned responses cannot achieve.

 This is a pet project and you may experience bugs that I may, or may not be able to fix.
 But if you experience issues, or have ideas/suggestions, you can contact me on my [Discord Server](https://discord.gg/bYDxFf3akk)

 > ⚠️ This project requires an OpenAI Key, which is a paid service.